Camp Details

 NW Cyber Camp is a great way to explore a career in cybersecurity and develop your technical skills.
 Designed to be engaging and informative for high school students, camp emphasizes key cybersecurity concepts and technologies, ethics, and career opportunities in the field.
 No previous cybersecurity knowledge or experience is required, but general experience with computers and a real interest in learning is expected.
 Camp makes the serious subject of cybersecurity approachable for students and all concepts will be introduced starting at a fundamental level.
 Additionally, students with prior knowledge and experience will have an opportunity to explore advanced topics & challenges, providing learning opportunities for students of every skill level.

 The curriculum was developed by Oregon State University’s cybersecurity academic and research department with input from high school educators.
-There is no cost to attend due to support from the Oregon Cybersecurity Center of Excellence, generous donors, and a grant from GenCyber.

 Curriculum